Original concerto to headline orchestra performance

 In the symphony, Shostakovich, “surprised his audience by writing a sarcastic and sometimes funny piece, which uses parodies of march music in its first and last movements,” Matthews said.

-Tags: Bill Matthews, Dmitri Shostakovich, Franco-American heritage, New England fiddling, orchestra performance.
+Tags: Bates College Orchestra, Bill Matthews, Dmitri Shostakovich, Franco-American heritage, New England fiddling.